JaredReisinger/jaredreisinger.com/content/me/index.md

 ## A ton of practical development experience...

-I may not be a grizzled gray-beard, but I’ve been helping to professionally ship software since 1994, including both shrink-wrapped “software-in-a-box” and web-delivered services.
+I’ve been helping to professionally ship software since 1994, including both shrink-wrapped “software-in-a-box” and web-delivered services.
 I have proven experience at designing solutions correctly from the beginning to ensure that they will be ready by the time the deadline arrives.
 For all of the standard details, [take a look at my résumé](/resume).

 What may not jump out from my résumé is how often I have had to delve into a new or foreign codebase, whether from working on a feature or tracking down a pernicious bug, and come out with a deep understanding of another team’s code.
 This has resulted in “patch-and-go” fixes delivered to other teams, and to refactored and redesigned code that performs more reliably and with better performance characteristics.

 ## An eye for detail...

 I’m certainly not a designer[^1], but I’m obnoxiously good at noticing designs and user experiences that aren’t aesthetically pleasing.
 Have you ever noticed a restaurant menu or sign that uses a 0 (zero) instead of O (capital-oh), or vice-versa?
-How about publications that are layed out using spaces instead of tabs or other vertical guides?
+How about publications using spaces instead of tabs or other vertical guides?
 These things jump out at me all the time, often before I even have a chance to actually focus on the item in question.

 I bring that same level of attention to the software I design and implement; in truth, I can’t really avoid it.
 Seeing code duplication or overly-convoluted if/else expressions results in an almost physical, visceral response. _It must be fixed!_